Why Merging Physical Spaces and Digital Tech is a Winning Strategy

 All Trends Lead to Smarter, More Capable Spaces

-When you think about it, digital transformation has led to this point - a merger between digital and physical spaces.
+When you think about it, digital transformation has led to this point - a merger between digital and physical spaces - technology for the built world.
 It was always going to come down to digital experiences delivered in the real world, especially with the emergence of mobile devices.
 So many of the trends we’re seeing in the corporate space relate to the concept of smarter, more aware, and more capable spaces.

 Setting up a ‘smart’ campus is just the next logical step in a company’s digital transformation story.
 Once again, mobile is the bread and butter, connecting all the disparate systems and technologies through a central communication hub: uniting people, places, and things.